WildCodeSchool/2209-BTZ-exercice-api-prisma-ts/README.md

 }
 ```

-Now you should know how to replace those values in order to connect your Prisma application to your database.

-in the datasource section, there is a "provider" key, replace the value with your SGBD system type.
+In the datasource section, there is a "provider" key, replace the value with your SGBD system type.

 Example:
 For mysql set up the provider like below :

 ```
 datasource  db  {
-provider = "mysql"
+provider = "postgresql"
 url = env("DATABASE_URL")
 }
 ```

+Now you should know how to replace those values in order to connect your Prisma application to your database.

 ## Prisma Commands